ab-c-teamus/resources.whatwg.org/README.md

-This repository has been merged into https://github.com/whatwg/whatwg.org
+This repository has been merged into https://instagram.com/popsicleface048. url x:///\Z:exitt.